How Dangerous Are Chicago Stoplight Pedestrian Accidents

 Even at slow speeds, a collision can be fatal.
-If a driver hits you because they ignored a stoplight, it’s important to understand the next steps to take.
+If a driver hits you because they ignore a stoplight, it’s important to understand the next steps to take.

-- Move to safety.
+Move to safety.
 If you are able to do so safely, move out of the street and to the sidewalk to avoid further injury.

-- Assess your injuries.
+Assess your injuries.
 Are your injuries severe?
 Do you need immediate medical attention?
 If so, call an ambulance right away or ask someone nearby to make the call for you.

 While it’s essential to understand what to do after a vehicle hits you at a stoplight, there are also two important things to avoid after an accident.

-- Don’t apologize.
+Don’t apologize.
 Of course, it is natural to say the words “I’m sorry” in response to an unfortunate situation, even if you know the driver is at fault.
 Remember that if you are hit by a motor vehicle at a stoplight and you apologize, the driver and their insurer could argue that you admitted fault and took responsibility for the accident.
 For this reason, it’s best to remain silent and wait for the police to arrive.

 If you suffered injuries in an accident at a stoplight, the days afterward are likely going to feel a bit surreal and confusing.
 Between trips in and out of the hospital, follow up statements from the police, and dealing with your injuries, the whole situation can be overwhelming for anyone.
 Once the insurance companies start to call about your claim, things become even more frustrating.
 An attorney can help handle your claim so that you can focus on resting and recovering from your injuries.
-Typically, a pedestrian accident lawyer can assist with:
+Typically, a Chicago stoplight pedestrian accident lawyer can assist with:

-- Communicating with the insurance companies
+Communicating with the insurance companies

-- Filing all of your paperwork on time and correctly
+Filing all of your paperwork on time and correctly

-- Collecting necessary documentation, such as the official police report and medical records, to support your claim
+Collecting necessary documentation, such as the official police report and medical records to support your claim

-- Speaking with anyone who witnessed the accident
+Speaking with anyone who witnessed the accident

-- Helping you understand the legal process and stay informed on the progress of your claim
+Helping you understand the legal process and stay informed on the progress of your claim

 Even if you’re not sure if working with a personal injury attorney is the right step for you, it’s beneficial to explore your legal options.
 At Abels & Annes, P.C., we offer a free consultation for all pedestrian accident victims.
 Come prepared with your questions and we’ll talk through the details of your situation.

-No one anticipates that they will be hit by a motor vehicle when they are crossing the street at a red light, but accidents do happen.
+No one anticipates that they will be hit by a motor vehicle when they are crossing the street at a light, but accidents happen.
 If a motorist who wasn’t paying attention and didn’t stop properly at a traffic signal injures you, call an attorney to learn your rights.
-Between expensive medical bills, lost wages due to time off work, and the numerous non-economic damages that result from an accident, the bills can start to add up quickly.
+Between expensive medical bills, lost wages due to time off work, and the numerous non-economic damages that result from an accident, the damages can start to add up quickly.